nicklockwood/SwiftFormat/README.md

 You can specify the Swift version in one of two ways:

+1. Use the `--swiftversion` command line argument.
+Note that this will be overridden by any `.swift-version` files encountered while processing.
+You can also add the `--swiftversion` option to your `.swiftformat` file.

-The preferred option is to add a `.swift-version` file to your project directory.
+1. Add a `.swift-version` file to your project directory.
 This is a text file that should contain the minimum Swift version supported by your project, and is a standard already used by other tools.
 The `.swift-version` file applies hierarchically; If you have submodules in your project that use a different Swift version, you can add separate `.swift-version` files to those directories.

-The other option to specify the Swift version using the `--swiftversion` command line argument.
-Note that this will be overridden by any `.swift-version` files encountered while processing.
-You can also add the `--swiftversion` option to your `.swiftformat` file.

 Config file
 -----------